 - a) Schedule 2 identifies where Mid-Rise Buildings are a permitted built-form within WESTON 7.
 For Mid-Rise Buildings, on any site or block: - i.
 The minimum height shall be above 3 storeys; - ii.
-The maximum height shall be up to and including 12 storeys; and iii.
-The maximum density shall be a Floor Space Index of 3.75.

-- b) Where a Mid-Rise Building accommodates a permitted office use, either in a stand-alone building, or as a component of a mixed-use building, the Gross Floor Area assigned to the permitted office use will not count toward the permitted density (FSI).
-However, the job yield will continue to be counted toward the jobs generated by the proposed development in accordance with the identified Growth Threshold, and toward the achievement of the job to population ratio. - c) For a Mid-Rise Building to achieve the identified maximum height or density on any development site, the City shall be satisfied that that the building is compatible with, and can be sensitively integrated with, or transitioned to residential uses in Low-Rise built-forms.
+The maximum height shall be up to and including 8 storeys; and - iii.
+The maximum density shall be a Floor Space Index of 3.75. - b) The City may consider Mid-Rise Buildings up to a maximum of 12 storeys, subject to the confirmation that an appropriate transition to adjacent built-forms and uses is achieved, and that there are no undue, adverse impacts on any adjacent property.
+In considering applications for additional height on a site specific basis, the City may identify and require enhanced contributions for public service facilities, green building features, elements of the Pedestrian Realm and Active Transportation Networks and/or affordable housing.
+Notwithstanding the potential for additional height, there shall be no permitted increase in the maximum permitted density (FSI). - c) Where a Mid-Rise Building accommodates a permitted office use, either in a stand-alone building, or as a component of a mixed-use building, the Gross Floor Area assigned to the permitted office use will not count toward the permitted density (FSI).
+However, the job yield will continue to be counted toward the jobs generated by the proposed development in accordance with the identified Growth Threshold, and toward the achievement of the job to population ratio. - d) For a Mid-Rise Building to achieve the identified maximum height or density on any development site, the City shall be satisfied that that the building is compatible with, and can be sensitively integrated with, or transitioned to residential uses in Low-Rise built-forms.
 In these circumstances, the City shall require supporting studies, such as shadow, wind and privacy assessments, and may implement special measures in the Zoning By-law, such as reduced building heights, angular planes, step backs, increased building setbacks, or enhanced landscape buffers to ensure sensitive integration.